Dog Eating Dirt Deficiency: What Are They Missing?

 While an occasional nibble might be harmless, consistent dirt consumption can be a red flag pointing to deeper health or dietary concerns.

-In many cases, this behavior may be linked to an eating dirt deficiency, where your dog may be lacking essential nutrients and minerals.
+In some cases, this behavior may be linked to a deficiency, where your dog may be lacking essential nutrients and minerals.

-We dive into the causes of this behavior, the specific deficiencies dogs might be trying to address by eating dirt, and what pet owners should do to help.
+We outline the causes of this behavior, the specific deficiencies dogs might be trying to address by eating dirt, and what you should do to help.

 Dog Eating Dirt: What Are They Missing?